on July 8, 2021 (last modified on December 6, 2022) • 13 minute read

 How does your business keep track of its leads?
 If you’re unsure how to store them and keep them organized, let Google Sheets come to the rescue.

 “We’ve used Google Sheets to track costs and profit on our concrete projects, all the way to how many phone call leads our website is bringing in based on how much traffic was received, and analyzing that for the past 12 months.
 For being an old school concrete contractor, it’s been a huge help and given us an advantage over other old-fashioned competitors that live paycheck to paycheck,” explains Jason Trumpberg at Tallahassee Concrete Work.

 One of the best things about utilizing Google Drive, and all of the tools it has to offer, is that they all work seamlessly together.
 This means that Google Sheets works effortlessly with all of your favorites within the Google Platform.

 Alina Clark at Cocodoc shares more on this idea: “ Crucially, Google Sheets can be used in conjunction with every other tool on the Google Platform.
 Our content creation process is managed through Sheets because one can move from Google Sheets to Google Docs without really leaving the browser.
 Such inconvenience is impossible to achieve through other platforms.”

-Editor’s note: Whether your data is manually entered, downloaded, or cut and pasted into Google Sheets, use Databox to build line graphs, pie charts, tables, and more.
+Editor’s note: Whether your data is manually entered, downloaded, or cut and pasted into Google Sheets, use spreadsheet reporting software like Databox to build line graphs, pie charts, tables, and more.
 As you update your spreadsheet, your visualizations will reflect the changes automatically in Databox.